Romea/romea-ros2-lidar/romea_lidar_bringup/README.md

 ```

-For each driver a python launch file with the name of the ROS2 package is provided in launch directory.
-When the meta-description is red by the main launch file called lidar.launch.py the corresponding driver is automatically launched taking into account parameters define by user.
+ A dedicated Python launch file is provided for each driver in the launch directory.
+When you launch the imu.launch.py file, the corresponding driver node will automatically launch, using the parameters defined by the user.
 Thanks to remapping defined inside each driver launch files, the data provided by drivers are always publish in the same topics called:

 - scan(sensor_msgs/LaserScan)
 - cloud(sensor_msgs/PointCloud2)